Presidency of Ulysses S. Grant: Election of 1868

-First term 1869–1873
+First term (1869–1873)

-Inaugural Address (1869)
+Inaugural address 1869

-Grant's March 4, 1869, Inaugural speech addressed four priorities.
-First, Grant said he would approach Reconstruction "calmly, without prejudice, hate, or sectional pride; remembering that the greatest good for the greatest number is the object to be obtained."
-Second, Grant spoke on the nation's financial situation, advocating "a return to a specie basis."
-Third, Grant spoke on foreign policy, advocating Americans be respected with equality around the world.
-Fourth, Grant advocated the passage of the 15th Amendment, that blacks, or former slaves, receive the constitutional right to vote.
+In his inaugural speech on March 4, 1869, Grant outlined four key priorities.
+Firstly, he emphasized his commitment to approaching Reconstruction "calmly, without prejudice, hate, or sectional pride; remembering that the greatest good for the greatest number is the object to be obtained."
+Secondly, Grant delved into the nation's financial state, advocating "a return to a specie basis."
+Thirdly, he discussed foreign policy, emphasizing the importance of equal protection for Americans globally.
+Lastly, Grant expressed his support for the passage of the 15th Amendment, which granted Constitutional voting rights to blacks, including former slaves.

 Cabinet

-Grant's cabinet choices surprised the nation by Grant's independence from getting the traditional consultation from prominent Republicans.
-His cabinet was met with both criticism and approval.
-Grant appointed Elihu B. Washburne Secretary of State, as a friendship courtesy, only to briefly serve office, and then be appointed Minister to France.
-Grant then appointed conservative Hamilton Fish, former governor of New York, to succeed Washburne.
-Grant appointed wealthy New York merchant Alexander T. Stewart Secretary of Treasury, but he was quickly found to be disqualified by a federal law that prohibited anyone in the office to engage in commerce.
-When Congress would not amend the law, at Grant's bidding, an embarrassed Grant appointed Massachusetts Congressman George S. Boutwell, to replace Stewart.
-For Secretary of War, Grant appointed his former Army chief of staff John A. Rawlins, however, Rawlins died of tuberculosis in September 1869.
-To replace Rawlins, six weeks later, Grant appointed former Union Army General William W. Belknap.
+Grant's cabinet choices surprised the nation, as he respectfully listened to political advice but independently bypassed traditional consultations with prominent Republicans, keeping his selections secret.
+The initial cabinet nominations were met with both criticism and approval.
+Grant appointed Elihu B. Washburne, Secretary of State, out of courtesy due to their friendship, but Washburne served only eleven days before resigning.
+A week later, Grant appointed Washburne as Minister to France and replaced him with the conservative Hamilton Fish, a former governor of New York.
+Grant initially appointed wealthy New York merchant Alexander T. Stewart as Secretary of the Treasury, but he was found to be disqualified by a federal law prohibiting anyone in the office from engaging in commerce.
+When Congress refused to amend the law, Grant appointed former Massachusetts Congressman George S. Boutwell to replace Stewart.
+For Secretary of War, Grant appointed his former Army chief of staff John A. Rawlins, who unfortunately died of tuberculosis in September 1869.
+Six weeks later, Grant appointed former Union Army General William W. Belknap to replace Rawlins.

-For U.S. Attorney General, Grant appointed Massachusetts Supreme Judicial associate justice Ebenezer Rockwood Hoar.
-For Secretary of Navy, Grant appointed Philadelphia businessman Adolph E. Borie.
-Finding the job stressful, Borie resigned from office on June 25, 1869.
-Borie's noted accomplishment was the racial integration of the Washington Navy Yard.
-To replace Borie, Grant appointed a former New Jersey public prosecutor George M. Robeson.
-For Secretary of Interior, Grant appointed former Ohio governor and senator Jacob D. Cox.
-For Postmaster General, Grant appointed U.S. Senator of Maryland, John A.J.
-Creswell, who racially integrated the U.S. Postal Service.
+For U.S. Attorney General, Grant appointed Ebenezer Rockwood Hoar, an associate justice of the Massachusetts Supreme Judicial Court.
+As for Secretary of Navy, Grant chose Adolph E. Borie a Philadelphia businessman.
+Borie resigned from his position on June 25, 1869, citing the stress of the job.
+One of Borie's notable achievements was the racial integration of the Washington Navy Yard.
+Grant then selected George M. Robeson, a former New Jersey public prosecutor, to take over the role.
+For Secretary of the Interior, Grant appointed former Ohio governor and senator Jacob D. Cox.
+For Postmaster General, Grant appointed John A.J.
+Creswell, a former U.S. Senator from Maryland.
+Creswell is credited with racially integrating the U.S. Post Office.